 With that old section out of the way.
 Comes my new addition.
-Void Staff versus Abyssal Scepter.
+Void Staff versus Abyssal Mask.
 This is a close one.
-Unless the team has a high average of magic resistance, say around 100-120, you should be getting Abyssal Scepter.
-In many cases below 100 magic resistance, the Abyssal Scepter will do more damage.
+Unless the team has a high average of magic resistance, say around 100-120, you should be getting Abyssal Mask.
+In many cases below 100 magic resistance, the Abyssal Mask will do more damage.
 Not to mention this comes with a nice magic resistance parameter of its own, and the fact that its aura will benefit all magic damage dealers in the vicinity.

 |Space||Zhonya's Hourglass- This item is perfect for Akali when a little more survivability is needed.
 It offers a good ap boost, while giving some defense against ad champs.
 After checking the numbers, the damage is pretty on par with that of using an abyssal staff.
 So team stacks ap, choose abyssal staff, ad, choose Zhonya's Hourglass.
 Don't forget the active on this thing provides 2 seconds of invincibility.
 If you find yourself the object of focus, whether because you initiated when you shouldn't have, or what have you, this should soak up the initial burst.
 Also, with the S2 masteries, please for the love of whomever, get the armor item Chain Vest early game to help with your survivability.
 It goes a long way.||SPACE|